-"I don't have dreams" is the statement I often hear when talking with my clients or friends about dreams.
+"I don't have dreams" is a statement I often hear when talking with my clients or friends about dreams.

-From a science perspective, our sleep time is divided between different stages.
-Dreams happen during the REM stage, and it is a normal part of any healthy adult's sleep.
-Our society doesn't value dreams as something important, so we have a tendency to forget them.
-Many science sources describe dream images as random pictures - information garbage which pops up in our mind while our brain rests.
+From a scientific perspective, our sleep time is divided into different stages.
+Dreams occur during the REM stage, and it is a normal part of any healthy adult's sleep.
+Our society doesn't place much value on dreams, so we tend to forget them.
+Many scientific sources describe dream images as random pictures - information garbage that pops up in our minds while our brains rest.

-Here we are going to learn a very different attitude towards dreams.
+Here, we will explore a very different attitude towards dreams.
 We will approach our dreams with great respect and fascination.
-Dreams could be an inner guru leading you to spiritual realms, or a wise teacher who points out your mistakes.
-Dreams can show unused resources and give precious advice.
-Before we learn how to use our dreams, we need to remember them.
+Dreams could be an inner guru leading you to spiritual realms or a wise teacher who points out your mistakes.
+Dreams can reveal unused resources and offer valuable advice.
+But before we learn how to use our dreams, we need to remember them.

-1. Make it important.
-With our upbringing, we learn to consider that dreams are not very important, so we don’t pay attention to them.
-To change this attitude I usually ask clients to bring a dream to the next session or class as "homework”.
-This trick makes the person responsible for remembering their dreams, and even by itself often helps them to pay attention and to catch the dream images.
+Make it important: Due to our upbringing, we've learned to consider dreams as unimportant, causing us to neglect them.
+To change this attitude, I usually ask clients to bring a dream to the next session or class as "homework."
+This trick makes the person responsible for remembering their dreams and often helps them pay attention and recall dream images.

-2. Intention.
-While laying in bed at night before going to sleep, make an intention: "I need to remember my dream.
-First thing in the morning when I wake up, I will think about my dream”.
+Set an intention: While lying in bed at night before going to sleep, set an intention: "I need to remember my dream.
+First thing in the morning when I wake up, I will think about my dream."

-3. Careful waking.
-When you are waking up, and are in the state between sleep and wakefulness, remember your intention about dreams.
-Try not to move much or roll your head.
-Remember the small scene, the image or idea from your dreams.
-Play this part of your dream in your head 5 - 10 times as a movie, till you remember it well.
-As you replay the scene you can recover more from your night's dream and create a story.
+Wake up carefully: As you wake up and find yourself in the state between sleep and wakefulness, remember your intention about dreams.
+Try not to move much or turn your head.
+Recollect a small scene, image, or idea from your dream.
+Play this part of your dream in your head 5 - 10 times like a movie until you remember it well.
+Replaying the scene can help you recover more from your night's dream and construct a story.

-4. Recording.
-After you've played it in your head many times, you can get up and write it in your journal, or audio record it.
+Record it: After you've played it in your head multiple times, get up and write it in your journal or make an audio recording.

-If you are still having problems remembering your dreams, or if you urgently need advice from your "inner guru” you can use dream herbs.
-I use two of them:
+If you still have trouble remembering your dreams or need advice from your "inner guru" urgently, you can use dream herbs.
+I recommend two of them:

-1. Mugwort (Artemisia vulgaris) - 1 spoon for a cup of hot boiled water, you can drink it twice a week, not more.
+Mugwort (Artemisia vulgaris): Use 1 spoonful for a cup of hot boiled water.
+You can drink it twice a week, not more.

-2. Calea Zacatechichi, Mexican dream herb - 1 spoon for a cup of water.
-You can drink it three nights in a row, then make a break.
-It is very bitter, but I get used to it and actually like the taste.
-It's good for your liver and gives you very visual dreams.
+Calea Zacatechichi, Mexican dream herb: Use 1 spoonful for a cup of water.
+You can drink it for three nights in a row, then take a break.
+It is quite bitter, but I've grown accustomed to the taste and actually enjoy it.
+It's good for your liver and can lead to very visual dreams.